CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-variables.md

 ## Foreign key fields

 But you can achieve even more.
 As you might know, databases support *foreign key* fields.
-A foreign key field is a nummeric field that holds the ID of a profile from the same or even from a different database.
+A foreign key field is a numeric field that holds the ID of a profile from the same or even from a different database.
 Foreign key fields allow you to create full relational models that can be used for your personalized campaigns.